 Why Social Purpose Real Estate?

-Perhaps more than ever, not-for-profit and mission-based organizations are facing significant challenges in finding and maintaining secure, appropriate and affordable spaces for their programs, services and administrative offices.
+Increasingly, not-for-profit and mission-based organizations are facing significant challenges in finding and maintaining secure, appropriate and affordable spaces for their programs, services and administrative offices.
 This challenge threatens the sustainability of these organizations, limits access to needed services, and weakens community vitality.

 By building capacity of not-for-profit organizations, funders, government, investors and real estate professionals, to advance social purpose real estate we can strengthen our communities through: